Rakshithadevi/EXP-04-Interfacing-a-16X2-type-LCD-display-to-LPC2148-ARM-7-Microcontroller-/README.md

-## Interfacing a 16X2 type LCD display to LPC2148 ARM 7 Microcontroller

 ## Aim:
 To Interface 16X2 type LCD display to LPC2148 ARM 7 and write a code for displaying a string to it